 The story goes as such.
 It is the year 2040 A.D.
 Two test pilots are testing out their machines for this big project.
 They, unfortunately, were once friends until an incident involving a girl they both love, tears them apart.
 One adventurous and brazen Isamu and one jaded and violent Guld reunite in competition, not just for this project, but for the girl they both love named Myung.
 She arrives in Eden, a manager of a robotic singing idol device named Sharon.
 All three end up meeting up, only to realize, things have changed since 7 years ago, since the time when they used to be friends.
 Myung has given up her dream, while the boys still latch on to theirs.
 The movie leaves dramatic bits and pieces which seem odd at first, until you get cleverly and masterfully fed exactly why that is.
 Sure, the antagonist is crazy about Ismaul for disturbingly odd reasons, and the characters' emotions guide their extreme actions, but they're presented in such a way that you can keep the suspense and drama going, and not just root for one person.
 This is very much an adult film, and despite a few minor plot holes in the end which chances are, you WILL notice, this movie is directed so brilliantly, that such a plot can be used to its fullest potential.
 Sure, not everyone gets closure, and it feels like some characters were just shoved out of the story, but it's a beautiful story none the less.
 Plus, while the movie ends a bit tragically, the final moments of the movie are just wonderful.

 Isamu, Guld, and Myung are realistic people.
 They are presented realistically, and tragically, and that is one of the movie's strong points.
 These people are not just characters, stereotypes, or archetypes.
 These are people.
 They are full with regret, realistic emotions, and dialogue.
 You root for all three of them to reconcile, but this is real life.
 Something has to happen.
 They actively put themselves and each other in danger due to their own emotional trauma and goals.
 The description for these characters is in the story section, but it only describes a general portion of their character, rather than them as a whole.
 If I were to accurately describe them, there'd be no point to you watching these characters the way you're supposed to.
 By the end, you're supposed to feel as if you know these people personally, as if you were there with them, filming their dillemmas.
 The directing makes them more relatable than they'd normally be.
-If it were any other type of movie, this section would have a 9 rather than a 10.

 For the side characters, they are all rather pleasant, but nothing notably spectacular.
 They are handled realistically as well, but it's the main trio that take precedence here.
 That only leaves Sharon, but to spoil her character, would deny you the full experience this movie offers.